ShayJordan/discovermaths.github.io/_pages/cryptography.md

 1. Convert your message into numbers (encode).
 2. Choose a key number.
 3. Add the key number to each number (shift).
-4. Reduce the numbers modulo 26.
+4. Reduce the numbers mod 26.
 5. Convert your message back to letters (decode).

 **Example:** If we choose the key number to be 15 and want to encrypt the plaintext "hello" using a Caesar Shift Cipher, it would work like this: